Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 _**Figure 6.48**.
 A map showing the public transport stop with highest number of buildings surrounding it within 200 meter radius._

 The map reveals that this stop is indeed located in a densely built neighborhood called Laurinlahti with lots of detached houses.
-By using similar approach, it is possible to investigate the urban design and morphology across the city regions which can reveal some interesting patterns and developments relevant to urban planning.
+By using a similar approach, it is possible to investigate the urban design and morphology across the city regions which can reveal some interesting patterns and developments relevant to urban planning.

 There is also an alternative approach for making a radius query by calculating a buffer around the stop points and then making a spatial join between these Polygon geometries and the buildings.
 This approach also allows to make queries between other type of geometries than Points.
 <!-- #endregion -->